ninject/Ninject/README.markdown

 Ninject is a lightning-fast, ultra-lightweight dependency injector for .NET applications.
 It helps you split your application into a collection of loosely-coupled, highly-cohesive pieces, and then glue them back together in a flexible manner.
-By using ninject to support your software's architecture, your code will become easier to write, reuse, test, and modify.
+By using Ninject to support your software's architecture, your code will become easier to write, reuse, test, and modify.

 Ninject is: